-Corpus Vitrearum United States of America Stained Glass before 1700 in the Collections of the Los Angeles County Museum of Art and the J. Paul Getty Museum Virginia C. Raguin This volume profiles the stained glass of two prestigious institutions in Los Angeles, the Los Angeles County Museum and the J. Paul Getty Museum, with works of superb quality ranging from the 13th to 17th centuries that represent the vitreous art of Austria, England, France, the Netherlands, Belgium, Germany, and Switzerland.
-This volume continues the Reading Dante with Images series, which brings together two great traditions in the critical engagement with Dante's Commedia: The Lectura Dantis, a cantoby-canto interpretation of the poem that dates back to the fourteenth century, and the artistic interpretation of Dante's work, which began among the earliest manuscript copies of the poem that generated rich and dynamically evolving iconographies.
-Each of these traditions played key roles in the early and continued diffusion of the text and its interpretation, and they have developed over the centuries in surprising and enlightening ways, mirroring expanding and renewing interest in Dante's masterpiece on the part of his readers.
-This series is itself one such renewal, bringing an interdisciplinary group of scholars and artists into engagements with the poem and its illustrations' visual commentaries.
-Volume two of this series features new perspectives from fields including philology, literary criticism, philosophy, art history, and design.
-Matthew Collins holds a PhD from Harvard University's Department of Romance Languages and Literatures.
-He has published, among other things, on the reception history of Dante's Commedia in illuminated manuscripts, drawings, and early printed illustrations, as well as later literary receptions of the work, including the influence of Dante on Giacomo Leopardi and Bob Dylan.
-Luca Marcozzi is Full professor of Italian Literature, Università di Roma Tre.
-He focuses on Dante, Petrarch and Renaissance literature.
-He was a Fulbright Distinguished Lecturer at the University of Notre Dame (2013).
-T his volume in the international Corpus Vitrearum series profiles two prestigious institutions.
+CORPUS VITREARUM UNITED STATES OF AMERICA STAINED GLASS BEFORE 1700 IN THE COLLECTIONS OF THE LOS ANGELES COUNTY MUSEUM OF ART AND THE J. PAUL GETTY MUSEUM Virginia C. Raguin This volume profiles the stained glass of two prestigious institutions in Los Angeles, the Los Angeles County Museum and the J. Paul Getty Museum, with works of superb quality ranging from the 13th to 17th centuries that represent the vitreous art of Austria, England, France, the Netherlands, Belgium, Germany, and Switzerland. his volume in the international Corpus Vitrearum series profiles two prestigious institutions.
 The works date from roughly 1210 through 1667 and represent art of Austria, England, France, the Netherlands, Belgium, Germany, and Switzerland.
 Demonstrating techniques found in thirteenth-century largescale windows of deeply saturated color to the small-scale panels of uncolored glass whose designs are linked to the great printmakers of the sixteenth century, the collections are remarkably diverse and comprehensive.
 A rare fragment of one of the most prestigious installations in Europe, that of Klosterneuburg, Austria, dates from 1335.
 A brilliantly executed heraldic panel from Nuremberg dates to the era of Albrecht Dürer, and shows the sorting marks used to identify and assemble panels after a firing of multiple windows in the kiln.
 Large cloister windows of the later Middle Ages are represented by four panels from the Swiss convent of Rathausen, suppressed during the Reformation.
 The Los Angeles County Museum is particularly rich in small panels of the average citizen, farmers and cattle dealers from Switzerland and Germany, meant for insertion into the lattice windows of an inn, town hall, parlor, or church.
 With great good humor, one panel shows a goldsmith and his wife standing proudly while above them monkeys are busy in the workshop.
 These works speak to us over time, revealing as well, the attraction of these translucent images for collectors, including William Randolph Hearst.
 Virginia Chieffo Raguin, Ph.D.
 Yale University, Distinguished Professor of Humanities Emerita, College of the Holy Cross, authored Stained Glass Radiant Art, profiling the J. Paul Getty Museum, as well as Stained Glass from its Origins to the Present, 2003.
-In the Corpus Vitrearum series, she co-authored Stained Glass before 1700 in the Midwest United States, 2002. approx. 320 p., 125 col. ills, 220 x 280 mm, ISBN 978-1-915487-35-3 Hardback: approx. e150 / \$188.00 Series: Reading Dante with Images, vol. 2 Forth-commo: 2 vols, 508 p., 89 b/w ills, 420 col. ills, 230 x 315 mm, 2024, ISBN 978-1-912554-71-3 Hardback. € 250 / \$ 313.00 Series: Corpus Vitrearum USA, vol. 10 Forthcomme
+In the Corpus Vitrearum series, she co-authored Stained Glass before 1700 in the Midwest United States, 2002.
+2 vols, 508 p., 89 b/w ills, 420 col. ills, 230 x 315 mm, 2024, ISBN 978-1-912554-71-3 Hardback. € 250 / \$ 313.00 Series: Corpus Vitrearum USA, vol. 10 FORTHEOMING